kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 Described in the section above.

-#### How does the project ensure its security reporting and response team is representative of its community diversity (organizational and individual)?
+#### How does the project ensure its security reporting and response team is representative of its community diversity (organizational and individual)

 Every Kubeflow project follows security guidelines.